akshatgit/CS537-Discussion-sp22-2/week-8/README.md

 }
 ```

 We can have multiple threads.
-YOu need to pay special attention not to free memory of the parent process.
+You need to pay special attention not to free memory of the parent process.

 References: